-From galleries to festivals, add a little artistry to your life with these must-dos and must-sees.
+From galleries to festivals, add a little artistry to your life with these must-dos and must-sees in Williamson County.

 Williamson County is just a stone’s throw away from Nashville’s glittering entertainment options, but you don’t have to trek into the city to enjoy yourself.
 Williamson County has a thriving scene all its own, offering residents a wealth of ways to stay entertained, whether they’re young singles or growing families.

 “One thing I love is that instead of tearing down some of the historic buildings, they give them a facelift and breathe new life into them — we have so much history here, and they’ve done a great job preserving it — downtown Franklin looks like something out of a Hallmark movie,” says Katherine Hellard, a Franklin native who still lives in the area.
 “We have festivals that have tons of activities for the kids, vendors and food, like PumpkinFest and Dickens of a Christmas — people come from all over for them, and they have something for everyone.”

 Williamson County has a range of restaurants to choose from, including many locally owned, independent eateries.
 More recently, the craft brewing, distillery and winery scene has blossomed in the area, including Curio Brewing in Franklin, which combines the world’s favorite beverages — coffee and beer — under one roof; Leiper’s Fork Distillery, which sources local ingredients; Company Distilling, which offers a beautifully rustic location in Thompson’s Station; and Arrington Vineyards, which hosts food trucks and live music.